ONLINE HELP

 Instances of classes and arrays

-When copying instances of classes, all the members of the class are copied into the new instance except for the arrays.
-Therefore, if the value of an array member is modified, this value is modified in all the instances.
+When copying class instances, all the members of the class are copied to the new instance, except for the arrays.
+Therefore, if the value of an array member is modified, it is also modified in all the instances.

-To get independent arrays in all instances of classes, a local array must be declared as follows:
+To get an independent array in all class instances, it must be declared as follows:

 SystemClass is Class